 Taking to Instagram back in October last year, Abloh gave us a sneak peek of a blue rug.
 Later, images by The Snobette and Instagram user @portnyagin revealed the full paisley print “KEEP OFF” rug and a large red rug with “BLUE” lettering.

 Which are being sold at global pop-ups

-Four rugs will be on sale, all which will not be part of the wider IKEA MARKERAD collection. are the previously seen “STILL LOADING,””KEEP OFF,” “GREY,” and “BLUE” models.
+Four rugs were on sale at the pop-ups, all which are said to not be part of the wider IKEA MARKERAD collection. are the previously seen “STILL LOADING,””KEEP OFF,” “GREY,” and “BLUE” models.
 Browse images of the latter three below.